-After Governor Hochul vetoed the bill late last year, New York remains one of only three states lacking adequate legal protections for human burials.
-Under current state law, human remains and funerary objects unearthed in burials on private land are owned by the property owner.
-It is well past time for New York to join the vast majority of forty-seven other states in protecting all human burials from unlimited disturbance or destruction, even on private land.
+After Governor Hochul vetoed the Burial Site Protection bill in late 2022, New York remained one of only four states lacking adequate legal protections for human burials.
+Under the prevailing state law, human remains and funerary objects unearthed in burials on private land were considered to be the property of the landowner.

-Thankfully, the Unmarked Burial Site Protection Act (S630) is back on the legislative agenda in 2023!
+Thankfully, the Unmarked Burial Site Protection Act (S630) was put back on the legislative agenda in 2023.
 We are grateful to State Senator Leroy Comrie, for taking the lead in sponsoring this important bill once again.
-In light of its unanimous approval by both chambers in 2022, we anticipate this bill will proceed quickly through the legislative process in 2023.
+With the unanimous approval by both chambers in 2022, we anticipated that the bill would proceed quickly through the legislative process in 2023.

 Recent Burial Site Advocacy on Long Island